RsyncProject/rsync/rsync.1.md

 0.  `--copy-links`, `-L`

+    The sender transforms each symlink encountered in the transfer into the referent item, following the symlink chain to the file or directory that it references.
+If a symlink chain is broken, an error is output and the file is dropped from the transfer.
+On the receiving side, any existing symlinks in the destination directories are replaced with the non-symlinks that the sender specifies (though any destination filenames that do not match a name in the transfer can remain as symlinks if rsync is not deleting files).

-    When symlinks are encountered, the item that they point to (the referent) is copied, rather than the symlink.
-In older versions of rsync, this option also had the side-effect of telling the receiving side to follow symlinks, such as symlinks to directories.
-In a modern rsync such as this one, you'll need to specify `--keep-dirlinks` (`-K`) to get this extra behavior.
-The only exception is when sending files to an rsync that is too old to understand `-K` -- in that case, the `-L` option will still have the side-effect of `-K` on that older receiving rsync.
+    In versions of rsync prior to 2.6.3, this option also had the side-effect of telling the receiving side to follow symlinks, such as a symlink to a directory.
+A modern rsync does not do this, though you can choose to specify `--keep-dirlinks` (`-K`) if you want rsync to treat a symlink to a directory on the receiving side as if it were a real directory.
+Remember that it's the version of rsync on the receiving side that determines how it reacts to existing destination symlinks when this option is in effect.

 0.  `--copy-unsafe-links`